ibm-cloud-docs/event-notifications/en-destination.md

 ## Destination categories
 {: #en-destination-categories}

-There are two destination categories: human and service.
+Destinations are of two categories: human and service.

 ### Human destinations
 {: #en-destination-human-1}